Mt. Pleasant Walking Whiskey Tour

 Join Troy Hughes, local author and a co-founder of the revived pre-Prohibition whiskey brand Mt.
 Pleasant Club Whiskey for a walking tour that reveals why a handful of 19th-century liquor merchants made Mt.
 Pleasant, a famously “dry” neighborhood, their home.

 The discovery of a 110-year old whiskey bottle in his Mt.
 Pleasant residence inspired Hughes to research the history of local liquor production.
-The results of his investigation are collected in his book, Whiskey Makers in Washington, D.C., A Pre-Prohibition History published in January 2023.
+The results of his investigation were collected in his book, Whiskey Makers in Washington, D.C., A Pre-Prohibition History.
+Troy’s newest publication is Makers and Shakers: A Hidden History of Black Americans in Booze.

 During the walk Troy will share: